Mister Ed: Remakes

+In March 1995, it was reported Walt Disney Pictures had approached Kelsey Grammer about playing Wilbur Post in a feature film adaptation of Mister Ed, but Grammer didn't want his first major film role to be playing a TV character.

 In 2004, a remake was planned for the Fox network as a reboot, directed by Michael Spiller and written by Drake Sather.
 The remake starred Sherman Hemsley as the voice of Mister Ed, David Alan Basche as Wilbur, and Sherilyn Fenn as Carol.

 In 2012, Waterman Entertainment announced they were developing a new feature film based on Mister Ed.

 Legacy

 A race horse named after the character in the television show took part in the 1994 Grand National steeplechase at Aintree, England, but did not complete the course.

 In 2007, it was reported that a housing developer intended to create a community near Tahlequah, Oklahoma, built around the supposed final resting place of Mister Ed (who died in 1970).
 It was intended to be themed to the style of the show and its period.

-Mr. Ed is featured in two chapters of Lee Siegel's 2020 novel Horseplay (pp. 107–27).